17-year-old wanted on first-degree murder charge in Cambridge shooting

 "I have no idea what’s going on, I see a stretcher, I see the cops talking to my neighbour and then I just hear people crying, (a) little kid crying in the hall somewhere in their home and I was just in shock."

-Police are also looking for a black Mitsubishi SUV with tinted windows they believe Flores fled in.
+Police are also looking for a black Mazda SUV with tinted windows they believe Flores fled in.

 The suspect was last seen in the area of Cedar Street and is believed to be armed and dangerous.
 Anyone who sees him is asked not to approach, but to call 9-1-1 immediately.